praveenscience/Internship-LMS-FrontEnd/ReadMe.md

 ### Motivation

 - Automate the process which needs to be done regularly.
-- Make the task easy and stress-free for management members.
+- Make the task easy and stress-free for the employers.
 - Save the time of people in doing the same work multiple times.

 ### Methodology